ScreepsQuorum/screeps-quorum/CONTRIBUTING.md

 **Any pull request that gets accepted will be deployed to the screeps server within moments of being merged.**

-**Do not submit pull requests are are not ready to deploy.**
+**Do not submit pull requests that are not ready to deploy.**

 Please make sure you test all of your changes.
 This can be done with the in game simulator, a private server, or one of the many public servers available.
 If you need help please join us in slack for help.

-Pull requests are accepted by votes, which depend on the [conensus rules](https://github.com/ScreepsQuorum/ScreepsAutoSpawner/blob/master/.gitconsensus.yaml) of the project.
+Pull requests are accepted by votes, which depend on the [consensus rules](https://github.com/ScreepsQuorum/ScreepsAutoSpawner/blob/master/.gitconsensus.yaml) of the project.
 You are allowed to vote for your own pull requests.

 This project follows the [standardjs](https://standardjs.com/) code style.
-This is tested for by the Quorum continious integration system (currently CircleCI) and any pull requests which do not follow this standard will not be merged regardless of votes.
+This is tested for by the Quorum continuous integration system (currently CircleCI) and any pull requests which do not follow this standard will not be merged regardless of votes.

 ### Third Party Services